anandg112/Data-Mining-Projects/README.md

 Project files from COEN 281

-This repository contains project files from Data Mining & Pattern Recognition (COEN 281).
+This repository contains project files from Data Mining & Pattern Recognition (COEN 281) at Santa Clara University.
 Please install the required R packages before using the files (i.e. MASS, glmnet, rpart, nnet, e1071).

 HW1 - The dataset “housetype.data” represents an extract from a commercial marketing database created from questionnaires filled out by shopping mall customers in the San Francisco Bay area.